-I am an (experimental) economist interested in questions of market design.
+I am an (experimental) economist (predominantly) interested in questions of market design.
 In my current research, I primarily focus on three areas: deviations from dominant-strategy play in strategy-proof mechanisms, auctions, and conditional cooperation in public good games.

 I have published in the American Economic Review, Journal of Economic Theory and Games and Economic Behavior, among other journals.

 I have taught microeconomic theory at all levels (undergraduate through doctoral), econometrics (doctoral), experimental economics (doctoral) and several other courses.
-I have also supervised many doctoral students.
+I also supervised many doctoral students.

 Citations: Google Scholar citations